Many-banded krait: Clinical symptoms

 The local symptoms of victims bitten by the many-banded krait are usually neither serious swelling nor pain; the victims merely feel slightly itchy and numb.
 Systemic symptoms occur, in general, one to six hours after being bitten by this snake.
-Symptoms may include bilateral ptosis, diplopia, discomfort in the chest, general ache, weak feeling in limbs, ataxia, glossolysis, loss of voice, dysphagia, tunnel vision, and difficulty breathing.
+Symptoms may include bilateral ptosis, diplopia, discomfort in the chest, general ache, weak feeling in limbs, ataxia, glossolysis (paralysis of the tongue), loss of voice, dysphagia, tunnel vision, and difficulty breathing.
 In case of serious bite, suppression of breathing may occur, leading to death.
 Hyponatremia is also seen, but less commonly.

 Estimated mortality rates associated with untreated bites from this species vary between studies from 25–35% to 70–100%.
 During the Vietnam War, American soldiers referred to the many-banded krait as the "two-step snake," in the mistaken belief that its venom was lethal enough to kill within two steps.

 The many-banded krait gathered worldwide attention after a juvenile individual bit Joe Slowinski on 11 September 2001 in Myanmar.
 He died the following day, 29 hours after being bitten.